 animal products like meat fat

-full-fat dairy products such as butter and cream.
+full-fat dairy products like butter and cream.

 Saturated fat has no known health benefits.
 It increases the amount of bad cholesterol in the body.